-assessment of the primary manuscript in terms of objectivity, seriousness, precision and concision assessment of the primary manuscript in terms of unity, accessibility and linguistic accuracy;
+- assessment, in terms of clarity and coherence, of the primary manuscript in its whole, as well as of its individual components (e.g. sections, paragraphs, clauses, sentences, tables and figures); - assessment of the primary manuscript in terms of objectivity, seriousness, precision and concision; - assessment of the primary manuscript in terms of unity, accessibility and linguistic accuracy.